10 Best Drivers for Seniors in 2023

 During our testing, the Srixon ZX5 Mk II driver delivered impressive power off the tee box.
 For an accurate driver, it also produces high, straight drives that offer rollout to help you gain every yard possible.

-When it comes to feel and responsiveness, our testers graded the Srixon ZX5 Mk II golf driver extremely high.
+When it comes to feel and responsiveness, we graded the Srixon ZX5 Mk II golf driver extremely high.
 The flexible face minimizes the penalty of slicing the golf ball so you can find the fairway with tighter shot dispersion.

 If you are a senior golfer in the market for a reliable driver that delivers power to the golf ball that routinely finds the fairway, then the Srixon ZX5 Mk II should be on your shopping list.